Profile

 iOS Native Development

 Native iOS development built on Swift, Objective-C, and Xcode with SwiftUI, UIKit, Core Data, and Combine.
 Practitioners work across iOS UI frameworks, reactive patterns, networking, and XCTest for testing.
-The smallest native segment but a distinct hire with little overlap into Android or cross-platform roles.
+A distinct hire with little overlap into Android or cross-platform roles.

 Native iOS AppsSwiftUI SurfacesApple Ecosystem Products